Property $P_{\text{naive}}$ for big mapping class groups: General results on the action of Map(S) on X

 \begin{proof} Suppose $h$ preserves the attracting fixed point of $g$ on the boundary of $\mathcal{C}_{S}(K)$.
 One has $h(g^{+})=g^{+}$.
-Masur and Minsky \cite{MM99} showed that the curve graph $\mathcal{C}_{S}(K)$ is Gromov-hyperbolic and Klarreich \cite{K22} (See also \cite{HU06}) showed that the Gromov boundary of $\mathcal{C}_{S}(K)$ is homeomorphic to the space of ending laminations with the coarse Hausdorff topology.
+Masur and Minsky \cite{MM99} showed that the curve graph $\mathcal{C}_{S}(K)$ is $\delta$-hyperbolic and Klarreich \cite{K22} (See also \cite{HU06}) showed that the boundary of $\mathcal{C}_{S}(K)$ is homeomorphic to the space of ending laminations on $K$.
 It implies that $h$ preserves an ending lamination on $K$.
-An \emph{ending lamination} is a lamination such that its complement is a disjoint union of discs and once punctured discs and all leaves are dense within it.
-It means that $h$ preserves the curve graph of $K$.
+It means that $h$ preserves its support $K$.
 This contradicts the fact that $h$ does not preserve the isotopy class of $K$.
-Similarly, it can be shown that h does not preserve $g^{-}$.
+Similarly, it can be shown that $h$ does not preserve $g^{-}$.